 In addition, there is more to learn about the practice of law than how to do legal research and write a memo.
 Our summer associates accompany our attorneys on a wide variety of out-of-office experiences, including trials, hearings, depositions, witness interviews, settlement conferences, closings, client meetings, and seminar presentations.

-In the summer of 2016, summer associates were paid a weekly salary of $2,000.
-The salaries are reviewed annually, and we intend to remain competitive with salaries in the Midwest.
+In the summer of 2022, summer associates were paid a weekly salary of $2,250.
+The salaries are reviewed annually, and we will remain competitive with salaries in the Midwest.

 All summer associates are given a mid-point and final review.
 The mid-point review helps summer associates gauge their progress at the firm and identify and address any problem that needs attention well before the final review.
 At the end of the summer program, each summer associate receives a final review to evaluate his or her performance.
 The final review establishes a benchmark for offer decisions.